 Family: Hesperidae (The Skippers)

-Photo above left by Caroline Walker (same photo used as header)
+Photo top left by Caroline Walker (same photo used as header)

 The Dingy Skipper is a small, inconspicuous, fast-flying, moth-like butterfly which can easily be missed.
 The males and females look similar.
 It is often confused with day-flying moths such as Mother Shipton Callistege mi and Burnet Companion Euclidia glyphica which may share the same habitat, so care should be taken to check if the antennae are clubbed (butterfly) or not (moth).

 With thanks to The Butterflies of Yorkshire edited by Howard M Frost